Gwydir Forest: Forestry operations

 Following the Forestry Act of 1919, Gwydir Forest was established by the Forestry Commission in 1921, after much of the land was acquired from Lord Ancaster, whose family had inherited the Wynn estate.
 The First World War had highlighted a shortage in wood production, and left the area with little natural woodland.
 Many of the early planters and forestry workers had no experience of forestry, being formerly employed in the forest's mines, and many anecdotes from this era can be found in the book Tales from the Gwydyr Woods.
 Millions of seedlings were grown in the Diosgydd nursery, and the first areas planted were those that previously had some coverage.
 Most of the original plantations have now been felled and replanted as part of the forestry cycle.

 The majority of the forest is conifer (Sitka spruce, Douglas fir, Japanese larch, Norway spruce and Scots pine), relatively suited to the area's poor, shallow soils, but recent years have seen the increased planting of native broadleaf species such as Welsh Oak, beech and ash.
 This has largely been done for aesthetic reasons, i.e. to produce variety and to reduce the hard lines produced by conifers.
 However, commercial reasons will always dictate the need for faster-growing conifers.
 These have a plant-harvest cycle of between 20 and 40 years (depending on type), whereas oak requires the best part of a century.

 The forest still gives direct employment to 75 people, and creates local work for many others.
 It is estimated that the forest is growing at a rate of 125 tons a day, and is naturally being harvested at much the same rate.
 At times rights of way in the forest may be closed or restricted where forestry work is being undertaken.
-Further information about the forest and its operations can be obtained by telephoning the Forest Office at Gwydir Uchaf (01492 640578).
 This property was built by Sir John Wynn in 1604.